 Going forward Citrus are committed to using electric vehicles, when we can be confident of more plug-in points.

-Citrus Shredding are committed to providing an efficient service to both industry and domestic customers to collect and dispose of confidential waste.
+Citrus Shredding are committed to providing an efficient service to both commercial and domestic customers to collect and dispose of confidential waste.

 We aim to create as little inconvenience as possible to both the public and natural environment.
-All waste streams collected are disposed of without delay at approved and licensed facilities.
+All waste streams collected are processed for recycling without delay at approved and licensed facilities.

 The Managing Director has the ultimate responsibility for ensuring that there is no harm to people or the environment from any of Citrus activities and that a proactive approach to minimisation of wastes using the waste hierarchy recycling strategy.
 More broadly we support United Nations Sustainable Development Goals (UNDSGs ).
 They underpin the aims of the UN to alleviate poverty & increase sustainability on a global scale.
 We aim to do better at supporting Goals 8, 12, 13 & 15.

 During 2021, Jules studied & passed a Foundation course in Environmental Management at West Suffolk College, &, to joined HM government Climate Hub to share best practices.
-To further raise Net Zero awareness Citrus have sponsored Environmental Business of the year Award Category for well publicised Suffolk Chamber of Commerce Lowestoft & Waveney Gala dinner.
+To further raise Net Zero awareness, Citrus sponsored Environmental Business of the year Category for Suffolk Chamber of Commerce Awards.
+Cyclerecycle are Citrus chosen Winners.

 Jules’ family were shopkeepers in Norwich, Loddon & Lowestoft & from a young age she learnt to be invested in the community.
 In December 2019 she completed her 3rd year enthusiastically leading Suffolk Chamber of Commerce in Lowestoft & Waveney, as the 1st female chair in that district.